katamaritaco/WiscoGameDev/README.md

 # WiscoGameDev
 Community driven repository for all resources pertaining to Game Dev in Wisconsin.

+### Introduction
+Game development has a decades long history in Wisconsin.
+The scene here exists in many forms: Educational, Indie, and AAA.
+This resource is meant to be a crowdsourced repository of information, usable for anybody in order to gather resources about game development in Wisconsin.

+If you have a suggestion, no matter how big or small, please [contribute](CONTRIBUTING.md)!

+### Table of Contents
 - [Introduction](#introduction)
 - [How to contribute](#how-to-contribute)
 - [Groups](#groups)